If you're a self starter, you may want to get started using Tali right away, but which version of Tali is best for you?

 Top tip: you can a mix of these different options, on different devices.
 Any note generated using your account on one device will be available on another, no matter which of these was used to generate it.

-If your clinic restricts you from downloading external applications, Tali’s Web App is the easiest way to get started.
-The Web App runs entirely in your browser, requiring no installation or IT approval.
+Tali's Web App runs entirely in your browser, requiring no installation or IT approval.
 It works seamlessly across all major browsers and operating systems, allowing you to access Tali directly from your computer.

 Just like all of our other versions below, your notes will sync across all of your devices logged into Tali.